 Form partnerships with patients, encouraging them to communicate effectively with their providers and become active participants in their care.

-Develop a deeper understanding of individuals, families, and communities — you will use this knowledge to advocate for health policy and change that improves outcomes.
+Develop a deeper understanding of individuals, families, and communities, using this knowledge to advocate for health policy and change.

-Advance your nursing career and influence the health care system by earning your DNP online from Nursing@Georgetown.
-Request information today.
+Advance your nursing career and influence the health care system by earning your DNP online from Georgetown University.